CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 "server" [os="generic/ubuntu2404" storage="20"]
 ```

-If the node does not recognize the increased storage, you can perform the following commands from the node to extend the partition and resize the file system:
+If the node does not recognize the increased storage, run the following commands from the node to extend the partition and resize the file system:

 ```
 sudo growpart /dev/vda 1
 sudo resize2fs /dev/vda1
 ```

-Verify that the change was applied:
+Verify the change:

 ```
 df -h | grep vda1